SvenGroot/Ookii.BinarySize/README.md

 - Interpret SI prefixes as either [powers of two or powers of ten](https://en.wikipedia.org/wiki/Byte#Multiple-byte_units).
 - Parse and store values up to approximately positive and negative 8 EiB, using [`Int64`][] (`long`) as the underlying storage.
+- Provides an unsigned version that can parse and store values up to approximately 16 EiB, using `UInt64` (`ulong`) as the underlying storage.
 - Support for [localizing units and prefixes](#localization).
 - Provided as a library for [.Net Standard 2.0, .Net Standard 2.1, and .Net 6.0 and up](#requirements).
 - Implements arithmetic and binary operators, and supports .Net 7 generic math.